codeigniter4/CodeIgniter4/tests/README.md

 	> ln -s ./vendor/bin/phpunit ./phpunit

-You also need to install [XDebug](https://xdebug.org/index.php) in order for unit tests to successfully complete.
+You also need to install [XDebug](https://xdebug.org/index.php) in order for code coverage to be calculated successfully.

 ## Setting Up

 A number of the tests use a running database.
-In order to set up the database edit the details for the `tests` group in **app/Config/Database.php**.
+In order to set up the database edit the details for the `tests` group in **app/Config/Database.php** or **phpunit.xml**.
 Make sure that you provide a database engine that is currently running on your machine.
 More details on a test database setup are in the *Docs>>Testing>>Testing Your Database* section of the documentation.